Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 During harvest periods in many countries, such as Côte d’Ivoire, Mexico and Thailand, large numbers of temporary migrant workers live and work in sugarcane-growing areas.
 The nature of this labor force accounts for many social risks within the supply chain.

-These can include limited access to sanitation and potable water; overcrowding and a lack of personal space and privacy; children not in school and potentially exposed to hazardous conditions; and limited access to safe working practices, such as the appropriate use, storage and disposal of chemicals.
+As part of our Human Rights Framework and Roadmap, we have developed action plans for the most salient issues in our supply chains.
+Child labor and access to education, the right to water and sanitation and safety and health at work have been identified as key challenges within the sugar supply chain.
+These challenges can include limited access to sanitation and potable water; overcrowding and a lack of personal space and privacy; children not in school and potentially exposed to hazardous conditions; and limited access to safe working practices, such as the appropriate use, storage and disposal of chemicals.
 We have several interventions in place to address these risks, with a particular focus on improving conditions for workers and children in Mexico.

-Child labor risks in Mexico can be a sensitive issue in the mills due to the way that labor is contracted and how much influence the mills feel they can exert on those who recruit cane cutters.
-This has made it challenging to establish a clear plan and a more progressive approach is required.
+Child labor risks in Mexico can be a sensitive issue in the mills due to the way that labor is contracted.

-Together with Proforest and its local partner, ABC Mexico, we have been working to address this risk at our supplying mills, including Grupo Beta San Miguel (BSM).
+Together with Proforest, we have been working to address this risk at our supplying mills, including Grupo Beta San Miguel (BSM).
 The mills were initially supported in developing policies together with implementation and monitoring plans, followed by training and awareness-raising activities in the field.

 BSM has developed a corporate policy to help tackle child labor risk in its supply base and implemented programs to identify and address root causes of child labor and to raise awareness about children’s rights among producers, shelters for migrant workers, leaders of cane-cutting teams and mill personnel.
 The policies have been widely communicated in workers’ shelters and the local community through posters and banners.